ARCHITECT

 Shipping is the receipt.

-A product is only as scalable as the decisions that shaped it — made on day one, under constraint, with incomplete information.— Operating note · GELabs
+A product is only as scalable as the decisions that shaped it — made on day one, under constraint, with incomplete information.— Operating note · Mikez Garcia

 Most technical founders confuse building with strategy.
 They ship the first thing that compiles, hire the first people available, pick tools they already know — and call that execution.
 Six months later, they're rebuilding.